dtolb/blog_posts/signal-2019/day1/README.md

 * $0.004/min flat rate
 * Will allow splitting between countries and specialized NPANXX
 * "Registered Numbers" will allow per number features
+* Who's interested
+  * Contact Centers
+  * "not so much resistance to use super network, not ready to move yet"

 [top](#index)